spiceworm/pychain/README.md

 Broadcast message when a peer is leaving the network
 - Handle special message types (events)

-Come up with a better GUID storage solution.
-If a node shuts down and starts up again it should reuse it's old GUID.

 Nodes should associate a timestamp with peer GUIDs.
 That timestamp should get updated each time the corresponding peer is responsive.
 If a client has not